oefsv/ulti-players/README.md

    ```
    docker exec -it ulti-players_django_1 bash -c "pytest"
    ```
-   the results are available under on the test instance you can find test coverage reports at `localhost:8080/tests/index.html` and test report under `localhost:8080/tests/report.html`
+   the results are available on the test instance. you can find test coverage reports at `localhost:8080/tests/index.html` and test report under `localhost:8080/tests/report.html`

+## Development

 # Frontend